ntin90/docker-golang-builder/README.md

-# docker-golang-with-glide
+# docker-golang-builder
-Docker for golang with glide
+Dockerfile for golang with glide, awscli